 A part of me wondered why Altria was willing to go down this road as opposed to just doing what BAT did with Dunhill and shutting down an irrelevant part of a company’s bottom line.
 I still don’t know the answer.
 I suspect it’s some combination of: “hey, free money for a property we will shut down anyways,” Michael Herklots et al. lobbying, and that the people that run cigarette companies are generally fans of tobacco.
 Like, ardent fans of tobacco.

-As someone that went to college in a town largely built by R.J.
+As someone who went to college in a town largely built by R.J.
 Reynolds, I can tell you that “pride in tobacco” isn’t just a slogan.
-A lot of people won’t work for a cigarette company, particularly the people that are qualified to be a high-level executive at a multi-billion dollar corporation, so the people that do end up there are oftentimes staunch defenders of tobacco and tobacco companies.
-They talk about the good ‘ole days, even if they weren’t there.
+A lot of people won’t work for a cigarette company, particularly the people who are qualified to be a high-level executive at a multi-billion dollar corporation, so the people who do end up there are oftentimes staunch defenders of tobacco and tobacco companies.
+They talk about the good ol’ days, even if they weren’t there.
 And they are loyal.
 Altria’s outgoing ceo and chairman spent 28 years at Altria.
 The new ceo has been there for 25 years.
 The guy that’s taking the new ceo’s old job has been there for 29 years.

 Altria might have been serious about selling Nat Sherman International, but it certainly wasn’t desperate to get a deal done.
 If anything, it seems like the company was okay with letting the cigar division find a new home, but probably not for the $1 some of you are willing to offer today.